Prashant-0409/bmp-image-viewer/README.md

 A simple BMP image viewer written in C without using any external image libraries.

 ## Description
 It is a very simple image viewer for 24-bit BMP image files.
-It does not use any external image libraries, relyes on SDL2 a cross platform multimedia library.
+It does not use any external image libraries, relyes on SDL2 a cross platform multimedia library for rendering the image.
 It works by open a BMP image file in the read mode and then extracts header meta data and all the pixel data used to render the picture.
 It uses a simple rendering technique which renders the whole image pixel by pixel.

 ## Getting Started